micha/jsawk/README.markdown

     Print short help page and exit.
   * **-n** <br />
     Suppress printing of JSON result set.
+  * **-d \<delim\>** <br />
+    Choose a token to indicate end of input.
+If this token appears on a line by itself then reading of JSON input will end.
+Otherwise, 10 blank lines in a row will cause this.
+(Don't look at me, it's a spidermonkey issue.)
+Default delimiter is a single period: `.`.
   * **-q \<query\>** <br />
     Filter JSON through the specified
     [JSONQuery](http://docs.persvr.org/documentation/jsonquery) query.